synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Remember, variable snapCom was defined up above to be **global**.
 The rest of this program can make use of it, refer back to the on_message() routine.

-The “Tornado” library was previously given a “heads up” that it was expected to run the show.
-Here is where it is given the actual “green light”.
+The "Tornado" library was previously given a "heads up" that it was expected to run the show.
+Here is where it is given the actual "green light".

 ```python
     tornado.ioloop.IOLoop.instance().start()